dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * These templates have the same route precedence, but there's no single URL they both match.
 * If the routing system reported an ambiguity error at startup, it would block this valid use case.

+> [!WARNING]
+>
-The order of operations inside <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*> doesn't influence the behavior of routing with one exception. <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllerRoute*> and <xref:Microsoft.AspNetCore.Builder.MvcAreaRouteBuilderExtensions.MapAreaRoute*> automatically assign an order value to their endpoints based on the order they are invoked.
+> The order of operations inside <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*> doesn't influence the behavior of routing with one exception. <xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllerRoute*> and <xref:Microsoft.AspNetCore.Builder.MvcAreaRouteBuilderExtensions.MapAreaRoute*> automatically assign an order value to their endpoints based on the order they are invoked.
 This simulates long-time behavior of controllers without the routing system providing the same guarantees as older routing implementations.
+>

-It's possible in the legacy implementation of routing to implement routing extensbility that has a dependency on the order in which routes are processed.
+> It's possible in the legacy implementation of routing to implement routing extensbility that has a dependency on the order in which routes are processed.
 Endpoint routing in ASP.NET Core 3.0 and later:
+>

-* Doesn't have a concept of routes.
+> * Doesn't have a concept of routes.
-* Doesn't provide ordering guarantees, all endpoints are processed at once.
+> * Doesn't provide ordering guarantees, all endpoints are processed at once.
+>

-If you are stuck using the legacy routing system for this reason, [open a GitHub issue for assistance](https://github.com/dotnet/aspnetcore/issues).
+> If you are stuck using the legacy routing system for this reason, [open a GitHub issue for assistance](https://github.com/dotnet/aspnetcore/issues).

 <a name="rtp"></a>